PerimeterInstitute/SymmetryDocs/vnc.md

 You can list your currently running servers using `vncserver -list`.
 You can stop a running server with `vncserver -kill :2` (substituting your server's number instead of `2`).

+*Note* that your vncserver will stay running even after you log out.
+You can connect to your desktop server, disconnect, and it will *still* stay running.
+It will stay alive until you kill it with `vncserver -kill`.
+Please do kill it once you are done.

 ## VNC Clients

 Several VNC clients are available, and provide different features and slickness: